You can download a free pdf of this post by clicking on the button below!

 Crit day can be a daunting event, especially if you are in your first year and haven’t been through it before.
 Whether you have had a little experience of pinning up your work in front of your fellow students, tutors and anyone else who happens to be around or not, hopefully this post will give you a few tips on how to prepare for your crit.

-I never particularly enjoyed crits.
+I never particularly enjoyed crits, or reviews as they are sometimes called.
 I am stupidly shy when it comes to talking in front of groups, and the pure thought of standing up and discussing my work would fill me with fear.
 I knew it was a problem for me and I knew it was really important to overcome it.
 Now, my shyness hasn’t progressed a great deal, but my capacity to deal with the situation of a crit has definitely improved.
 The most important thing to do before crit day – is get prepared!

-I knew that if I spend the time making sure I knew my project inside out, knew it from all angles, and planned how I would discuss it and present it – at least I had a fighting chance of making a good impression.
-Of course, the shaky hands and dry mouth still happened, but with my confidence in the project I was presenting, I think I pretty much got away with it!
+I knew that if I spent the time making sure I knew my project inside out, knew it from all angles, and planned how I would discuss it and present it – at least I had a fighting chance of making a good impression.
+Of course, the shaky hands and dry mouth still happened from time to time, but with my confidence in the project I was presenting, I got away with it!

 So, enough about me!
 Let’s talk about you.
 Here are some of my ideas to help you prepare for your crit and make sure you sail through without a worry in the world!!